cebe/yii2-lifecycle-behavior/README.md

 Installation
 ------------

-This is an extension for the [Yii 2](http://www.yiiframework.com/).
+This is an extension for the [Yii 2](http://www.yiiframework.com/) PHP framework.

 Installation is recommended to be done via [composer][] by running: